Jedrek1996/ExcelReader/README.md

 ## About❔

 This mini project is a web application that allows users to upload CSV files, view the uploaded data with pagination, and search through the data.
-It features a responsive design and provides feedback on the upload progress.
+Please note that this project is intended for local use only.
+Data is not stored permanently; users can only upload files to view their content.

+Additionally, it may take some time to speed up the server hosted on Render's free tier.

 ## Technologies Used ⚙️